sanitswain/java8tips/advcollectors.rst

        NA: [T1001, T1003, T1004, T1006]
     }

-In the above example we have passed ``Trade.getRegion()`` as the classification function. ``grouping`` method will apply the given classification function to every element T to derive key K and then it will place the stream element into the corresponding map bucket.
+In the above example we passed ``Trade.getRegion()`` as the classification function. ``grouping`` method will apply the given classification function to every element T to derive key K and then it will place the stream element into the corresponding map bucket.
 The grouping operation we just perfomed is very simple and straight-forward example but Collectors also support overloaded factory methods for multi-level grouping such as grouping trade detals according to region and currency.

 **groupingBy(Function<T, K> classifier, Collector<T, A, D> downstream):**
 This overloaded method accepts an additional downstream collector to which value associated with a key will be supplied for further reduction.
 The classification function maps elements T to some key type K and generates groups of List<T>.
 The downstream collector will then operates on each group of elements of type T and produces a result of type D, at last collector will produces a result of Map<K, D>.

-Below example shows grouping trade deals according to region and currency.
+Below example is grouping trade deals according to region and currency.
 The end result from this example will be ``Map<Region, Map<Currency, List<Trade>>>``.

 .. code:: java